AY2526S1-CS2103-F10-1/tp/docs/UserGuide.md

 ### Finding a meeting : `findmt`

-Finds persons who's any of their meeting names contain any of the given keywords.
+Finds persons whose any of their meeting names contain any of the given keywords.

 Format: `findmt KEYWORD [MORE_KEYWORDS]`